Research Machines Advert - October 1980

 Fear of Technology: Visions of a Computer Future at the end of the 1970s

-Many articles in the press at the time were attempting to take away the fear of technology by offering soothing examples of why people might want a computer in their own home.
-One such example, which could be said to be preaching to the converted as it appeared in August 1978's Personal Computer World, was written by none other than Magnus Magnusson, most famous as the long-serving host of television's Mastermind.
+The feeling of unease was prevalent enough that many articles in the press would attempt to take away the fear of technology by offering soothing examples of why people might want a computer in their own home.
+One such example, although it could be said to be preaching to the choir as it appeared in August 1978's Personal Computer World, was written by none other than Magnus Magnusson, most famous as the long-serving host of television's Mastermind.